 - Battery-powered toothbrushes can also be used to gently remove the sticky film, called plaque, from the teeth and gums.

 - Your child's toothbrush should be replaced every three to four months, or sooner if it is worn out or frayed.
 It is also a good idea to replace the toothbrush after a cold or flu to avoid reintroducing germs associated with those conditions.

-- Toddler's (less than 2 years of age) should spit the toothpaste out as best they can after toothbrushing with parental guidance due to the fact that they are learning the expectoration (spitting out) process at this age and the additional of the fluoride will enhance tooth enamel to become stronger.
+- Toddlers (less than 2 years of age) should spit the toothpaste out as best they can after toothbrushing with parental guidance due to the fact that they are learning the expectoration (spitting out) process at this age and the addition of the fluoride will enhance tooth enamel to become stronger.
 Children (ages 2 to 5) can rinse with a small amount of water after toothbrushing.

 Steps to Brushing and Flossing